voidrar/Two-up-college-final/README.md

 ## ISSUES
-ever since i added a rematch/respin function the money/bet ammount will not save after the respin will update once its fixed
+ever since i added a rematch/respin function the money/bet ammount will not save after the respin will update once its fixed -- Fixed 18/07/25